chrisbroski/utipem/README.md

 #### Annihilated

 If a character has a level 6 injury to the head or chest, there's only one thing you can do: go through his clothes and look for loose change.
 If it happens to an appendage, the character is lucky because peg legs and hook hands are really in this season.
 Like #5, major injuries to the extremities need immediate attention or the character will die from blood loss.
 After a week of rest, the character can get back in the action minus some permanent effects. -2 to all movement skills for each wooden leg, and complete loss of function to missing arms.
-On the bright side, any further damage to those limbs won't hurt at all.
+On the bright side, any further damage to prosthetic limbs won't hurt at all.

 ### More Weapons